-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Wisconsin law prohibits a mistake of age defense in prosecutions for child sex trafficking and CSEC.
+Wisconsin law prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Wis.
 Stat. § 939.43(2) (Mistake), "A mistake as to the age of a minor or as to the existence or constitutionality of the section under which the actor is prosecuted or the scope or meaning of the terms used in that section is not a defense."
 Because Wis.
-Stat. § 939.43(2) applies generally to Wisconsin's Criminal Code, a mistake of age defense appears to be prohibited for violations of Wisconsin's child sex trafficking and CSEC laws, including Wis.
-Stat. § 948.051 (Trafficking of a child), Wis.
-Stat. § 948.08 (Soliciting a child for prostitution), and Wis.
-Stat. § 948.07 (Child enticement), which are otherwise silent regarding the permissibility of the defense.
-In contrast, Wis.
-Stat. § 948.081 (Patronizing a child) expressly eliminates the defense for prosecutions under that section, stating, "In a prosecution under this section, it need not be proven that the actor knew the age of the person and it is not a defense that the actor reasonably believed that the person was not a child."
+Stat. § 939.43(2) applies generally to Wisconsin's Criminal Code, a mistake of age defense appears to be prohibited for violations of Wisconsin's child sex trafficking law., which is otherwise silent regarding the permissibility of the defense.